1. Jainism was founded by__________.

 Explanation: They were patronized by King Kharavela of Kalinga.

-68. The Jain caves at Ellora are numbered:
+68. The Jain caves at Ellora are numbered__________.

 A) 1–12